benwzj/benwzj.github.io/_posts/2024-02-22-css-animation.md

 They each have their own user scenarios:

-- CSS transitions provide an easy way to make animations occur between the current style and an end CSS state, e.g., a resting button state and a hover state.
+- CSS transitions provide an easy way to make animations occur between the current style and an end CSS state, e.g., a resting button state and a **hover** state.
 Even if an element is in the middle of a transition, the new transition starts from the current style immediately instead of jumping to the end CSS state.
 - CSS animations, on the other hand, allow developers to make animations between a set of starting property values and a final set rather than between two states.
 CSS animations consist of two components: a style describing the CSS animation, and a set of key frames that indicate the start and end states of the animation's style, as well as possible intermediate points.

 A little conclusion:
 - In terms of performance, there is no difference between implementing an animation with CSS transitions or animations.
-Both of them are classified under the same CSS-based umbrella in this article.
+Both of them are classified under the same CSS-based umbrella.
 - A transition is just one that is performed between two distinct states - i.e. a start state and an end state.
 Like a drawer menu, the start state could be open and the end state could be closed, or vice versa.
 - If you want to perform something that does not specifically involve a start state and an end state, or you need more fine-grained control over the keyframes in a transition, then you've got to use an animation.
 - Animations also have the ability to loop, play in reverse, and be controlled through JavaScript.